 Notify the change requester of completion of the change.

-Root Zone Management processes are largely automated.
+Root Zone Management processes for routine change requests are largely automated.
 This automation includes:

 A web based interface for submitting change requests to the IANA Function Operator (IFO).
-The web based interface authenticates the credentials presented by the change requester and facilitates the creation of root zone and TLD registration database updates.
+The web based interface authenticates the credentials presented by the change requester and facilitates the creation of root zone file and root zone database change requests.

 Near-real time confirmation email to the initiator of the change request of its safe receipt by the IANA system.